gregorwolf/SAP-NPM-API-collection/apis/cloud-sdk-vdm-master-recipe-service/README.md

 # @sap/cloud-sdk-vdm-master-recipe-service

-This package contains the OData VDM for the [Master Recipe Service](https://api.sap.com/api/API_MASTER_RECIPE) of SAP S/4HANA Cloud.
+This package contains the OData VDM for the Master Recipe Service of SAP S/4HANA Cloud.
-This service is part of the following communication scenarios: Production Planning Master Data Integration (SAP_COM_0519).
-You can find additional documentation for this service on [help.sap.com](https://help.sap.com:00443/http.svc/ahp2/SAP_S4HANA_CLOUD/latest/EN/4d/9ed891a8c547c493e70dbfdcbea7bb/frameset.htm).

 ### Helpful Links